Online entries

 Let your audience enter your competition or raffle

-If you want to link this to sales, get them to fill in a proof of purchase as they enter
+If you want to link this to sales, get them to fill in a proof of purchase on their entry form

 - Surveys and market research